-For every i▶clicker response that you give, you will be awarded 1 point.
-For questions with a correct answer, an additional point will be awarded for selecting the correct response.
-Full marks (5/5) will be given if you receive at least 75% of the total possible i▶clicker points.
+For every i►clicker response, you will be awarded 1 mark.
+For questions with a correct answer, an additional mark will be awarded for selecting the correct response.
+Full marks (5/5) will be given if you receive at least 75% of the total possible i►clicker marks.
 Partial marks (3/5) will be given if you receive between 50% and 75%.
 No marks (0/5) will be given if you receive less than 50%.
-You are responsible for bringing your i▶clicker to class and ensuring that it has functional batteries.
+You are responsible for bringing your i►clicker to class and ensuring that it has functional batteries.